-Website Refresh - In the summer of 2023, MORPC's website update was rolled out to include a fresh look, format, and more advanced editing functionality.
-The new website design is data-driven and features a more responsive and modern user experience.
-Additionally, the website was updated to align with the agency's brand and new messaging.
+Website Refresh - In summer 2023, MORPC's website update was rolled out to include a new, fresh look and format, as well as more advanced editing functionality.
+The new website design is data-driven and features a more responsive, and modern user experience.